-Know These Plumbing Basics Before You Start a Remodel
+Plumbing Basics To Keep In Mind Before You Start A Remodel

 Bathroom remodels are a lot of work and can be tricky to do yourself, since there are so many steps involved and it can be a lot to handle.
 While it is no easy task, experienced contractors always take the steps necessary to have it go smoothly.
 It is still important to know what is involved and the plumbing basics so that you can be prepared, ask questions, and estimate your cost.
 The main things to educate yourself on and the three main areas of focus when it comes to remodeling a bathroom has to do with different lines found in the space.
 These are all important and require a lot of work to install and reroute properly.

 Drain Line Re-Routing

 The drain lines are the pipes that take water and waste out to the sewage systems from your bathroom.
 These are commonly referred to as DWV pipes, or drain-waste-vent lines because there are three steps to the process.